Intelligence Resources® Leadership

 Identifies AI-specific risks and embeds human oversight checkpoints

-• AI Risk Analyst (2 FTEs): Conducts AI-specific risk assessments (model drift, bias, adversarial attacks), develops mitigation strategies
+• AI Risk Analyst (2 FTEs): Conducts AI-specific risk assessments (model drift, bias, adversarial attacks), develops mitigation strategies.

-• Human-in-the-Loop Architect (1 FTE): Defines where human judgment is required in AI workflows, designs technical controls for oversight
+• Human-in-the-Loop Architect (1 FTE): Defines where human judgment is required in AI workflows, designs technical controls for oversight.

 4. AI Operations & Enablement